lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/README.md

 ## About

-You can use this add-on to install MariaDB, which is an open-source (GPLv2 licensed) database.
+You can use this add-on to install an _**in-memory**_ MariaDB, which is an open-source (GPLv2 licensed) database.
 MariaDB can be used as the database backend for Home Assistant.
 For more information, please see [MariaDB][mariadb]

 If you are trying to minimize your SD-card's wear, give this add-on a try.

-**Even this is an in-memory database, it can automatically export the database content during backup, update or restart and can automatically import the content when the add-on starts again**.
+**Even this is an in-memory database, it can automatically export the database content during backup, update, restart or even periodically, and can automatically import the content when the add-on starts again**.

 Though it won't protect you from power failures.
 After a power failure, when the add-on is restarted, it will import the last known exported database content.